 We have concluded that we would benefit from a higher degree of oversight in relation to our indirect suppliers and contractors where the modern slavery risk is deemed higher and this is an area of focus that we have identified going forward into our next financial year.

 5. Due diligence processes

 In order to prevent slavery and trafficking in our business and supply chains, we are taking steps to update and improve our supplier due diligence process, particularly in the case of our indirect suppliers and those suppliers not subject to the Weetabix Standards.
 This includes integrating and acting upon the findings of our risk assessment processes described above and taking action to embed zero tolerance of modern slavery and trafficking.
-We intend to take the following steps in relation to our supply chain:-
+We are taking the following steps in relation to our supply chain:-

-We will use the responses from our suppliers to judge future actions and assess what further due diligence or other steps are required.
+We are formulating the responses from our suppliers to judge future actions and assess what further due diligence or other steps are required.

 To raise awareness of slavery and trafficking and of our policies and procedures we are developing an approach to training key staff members in this area.